 B. Describe who was/will be engaged in the identification and development of this project.
 Describe how stakeholders will continue to be engaged in the implementation of the project.
-What strategies were used to address engagement challenges that arose during the COVID-19 pandemic?
-Describe any unique engagement challenges that the community faced.
+If applicable, describe any unique engagement challenges that the community faced and how they were addressed.
 If applicable, describe the feedback received during the stakeholder engagement process.
+For combined I/NI projects, describe any public input on the development of the encouragement and education programming.

-- Points will be awarded based on the extent that the relevant stakeholders (see below) were and will be engaged in the development of the project and the level of community outreach and meeting/event accessibility, and how the applicant utilized any feedback received during the engagement process. - The level of expected public outreach and participation for a project is directly connected to the magnitude and complexity of the proposed project and the community characteristics being served and/or impacted by the project. - Applicants have faced unprecedented community engagement challenges due to COVID-19.
-Evaluators should consider the strategies that applicants used to overcome these challenges and any unique challenges related to community context (e.g., lack of reliable broadband, higher levels of COVID-19 infections, etc.) when evaluating this question.
+- Points will be awarded based on the extent that the relevant stakeholders (see below) were and will be engaged in the development of the project and the level of community outreach and meeting/event accessibility, and how the applicant utilized any feedback received during the engagement process. - The level of expected public outreach and participation for a project is directly connected to the magnitude and complexity of the proposed project and the community characteristics being served and/or impacted by the project. - Evaluators should consider strategies that applicants used to overcome unique community challenges (e.g., recent natural disasters, continued impacts from COVID-19, etc.) when evaluating this question.
 However, the level of community engagement should still be appropriate for the magnitude and complexity of the project.